 Similar to the WAMM, Alexx, and Alexia Series-2, the rear of the woofer cabinet sports a clear glass door that covers the resistors.
 In prior versions of the Sasha, the gorgeous hardware and resistors were covered over by a solid metal plate.
 You can now look inside, akin to looking through the back window of a Ferrari and peering in at the engine.

 The top of the woofer cabinet has a new cosmetic change that we haven’t seen before.
 The top wings on each side now have a cut-out.
 We assume this is for aesthetic reasons only, and we love it.
-It allows you to pear in from the side and get a glimpse of the Alignment Block hardware that allows you to dial in the time alignment for the mid-range cabinet.
+It allows you to peer in from the side and get a glimpse of the Alignment Block hardware that allows you to dial in the time alignment for the mid-range cabinet.
 This reminds me of looking at the side of the WAMM where they show off all of its hardware.
 The Sasha DAW Alignment Block no longer requires any tools and can be loosened by hand.
 No need to look for your Wilson toolkit.

 Other Hardware changes